fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 Dog.new.identify
 # NoMethodError (undefined method `identify' for #<Dog:0x00007fc8aa156f38>)

+Dog.identify
+# NoMethodError (undefined method `identify' for Dog:Class)
 ```
 *32) What is the method lookup path?
 How is the method lookup path affected by module mixins and class inheritance?*
-The method lookup path is the chain of subclasses and superclasses (including mixed in modules) that Ruby will look within to call methods.
+The method lookup path is the chain of subclasses and superclasses (including mixed in modules) that Ruby will look through to call methods.
 It is applicable when an object instantiated from a subclass calls a method that is inherited from a superclass or mixed in through a module, and not explicitly defined within the subclass itself.

-When looking for an instance method along the method lookup path, Ruby will look in the immediate class from which an object was instantiated from, then any modules mixed in, starting from the last module mixed in to the class.
-If Ruby cannot find the associated method, it will look in the superclass, and any modules mixed into that superclass using the same process, and continue further up the inherited superclasses until it finds a relevant instance method (at which point it will stop looking), or return a `NoMethodError` exception.
+When looking for an instance method along the method lookup path, Ruby will look in the immediate class from which an object was instantiated from, then any modules mixed in, starting from last to first module mixed into the class.
+If Ruby cannot find the associated method in the class or mixed in modules, it will look in the superclass, and any modules mixed into that superclass using the same process, and continue further up the inherited superclasses until it finds a relevant instance method (at which point it will stop looking), or return a `NoMethodError` exception.
 We can observe this sequence by calling the `Class#ancestors` method on a particular class.

 In our example below, when we call `Dog.new.walk`, Ruby will first look in the `Dog` class to see if there is a `walk` instance method.
 Since this does not exist, it will then look at the `Pet` class definition, then the `Animal` class definition, then the `Swimmable` module, then the `Walkable` module, where it finds the `walk` method definition, at which point it will stop looking further up the method lookup chain, and call the `walk` method.